Scif99/Ray_tracing/README.md

 ```
 - Note that if the scene has many objects, we take the intersection with the smallest t.

+**Improving Quality**
+- If each ray hits the centre of each pixel once, then we end up with jagged edges.
+If you had some small objects in the scene, they might even be missed.
+This is called **Antialiasing**
+- To get a more accurate color at a pixel, we can take multiple samples not necessarily hitting the centre, then take an average.

 **Chapter 7+: Shading**

 **Output**